Gr33nCamper/Paul-s-Website/Dec22.md

 Got some candy canes for the tree and Crisp Kringle for Jack

 Also Mighty Mango Naked, I've found I like the thicker Naked drinks bc if it's too watery, then it doesn't feel like I'm drinking something richly filling

+&nbsp;

+&nbsp;

+**Dec 16, 2022:**

+AVATAR: WAY OF WATER DAY!!!!!!
+HOLD UP, R U GUYS GETTING THIS????

+🚨🚨🚨🚨🚨 BREAKING NEWS WEE OOH WEE OOH !!!
+CLASSIC INCOMING !!
+WE NOT READY

+---

+Ok so we didn't actually finesse 24Hr Fitness...yet

+---

+Surprised that Wesley and I were able to have a conversation over Messenger so easily bc it's been a while since we last talked to one another.
+I enjoyed hearing about what was going on with the UC-wide grad student strike over at UC Santa Cruz.
+He said that the strikers are kinda asking for more than they deserve which is acting entitled.
+And if they really want affordable housing, they have to seek it out early and aggressivley.
+He claims even if the pay isn't that good, it's still enough to live on.
+They won't be able to buy luxuries, but necessities can definitely be covered